ipfs-shipyard/workshop-idm-chat-dapp/README.md

 While IDM and Nomios are still in its infancy, this workshop was meant to showcase its potential and commitment to open-standards, such as [DIDs](https://w3c-ccg.github.io/did-spec) and [Verifiable Credentials](https://www.w3.org/TR/verifiable-claims-data-model/).

-If you are insterested in helping us or even just tracking progress, you may do so via:
+If you are interested in helping us or even just tracking progress, you may do so via:

 - Subscribing to Nomios newsletter in http://nomios.io
 - Chatting with us on `#ipfs` and `#ipfs-identity` IRC channels on freenode.net